hilton/hilton.github.com/blog/_posts/2020-02-19-maintenance-story-1997.md

 The system documentation impressed me the most.
 Bound A4 volumes of functional and technical specifications occupied about half a metre of the shelf above my desk.
-This documentation looked so perfect that no-one had updated it in the two years since initial delivery.
+This documentation looked so perfect that no-one updated it in the two years since initial delivery.
 As a result, we didn’t use the documentation much.
 We didn’t need to either, because careful project management preserved system knowledge within the team.